sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 It’s easy to imagine that in order for design to be truly accessible you have to build sites that look like the [first-ever web page](http://info.cern.ch/hypertext/WWW/TheProject.html), but that’s not the case.

+{{< img src="*/accessible-web-page.png"  alt="A screenshot of the first ever web page on cern.ch: white background, black text, blue hyperlinks, no styling whatsoever." caption="Is this... accessible design?" >}}

 The reality is that accessible design _is_ good design - and vice versa.

 When it comes down to it, can we really call a design good if it doesn’t work for everyone?
 You can build the sleekest, prettiest user interface, but if someone who uses the keyboard to get around the internet can’t see what they’re doing, are we really going to call that good design?